-In order to avoid the possibility of the overwhelming weight of one portfolio compromising the representativeness of an index or benchmark, MSCI employs investor dominance rules and guidelines when determining the composition of an index.
+In order to avoid the possibility of the overwhelming weight of one portfolio or valuer compromising the representativeness of an index or benchmark, MSCI employs investor and valuer dominance rules and guidelines when determining the composition of an index or benchmark.

-MSCI monitors portfolio dominance in all countries and sectors of the market.
-When calculating an index, maximum weights for single contributing portfolios are calculated based on capital value.
-When the weight of a contributor in any index series exceeds 75% of capital value the results will not be available.
+MSCI monitors portfolio and valuer dominance in all countries and sectors of the market.
+When calculating an index, maximum weights for single contributing portfolios and valuers are calculated based on capital value.
+In the UK and Southern Europe, when the weight of a contributor in an index exceeds 50% of capital value, MSCI contacts the relevant contributor and requests approval to publish the index, or changes market segmentations if these are influenced by dominance issues.
+Dominance in other countries is also monitored and action is taken based on local market conditions and the knowledge and experience of MSCI in the country.
+Most cases where an individual portfolio or valuer appears to be dominant are resolved by changing segmentations.